The Players' Guide

 It is expected that players will complete all their matches.

 The Digital League tournament that we organised for FOG1 was actually an invitation event and we did have rules that restricted new players to just two sections in their first season, and curtailed entry rights for those players who had failed to complete their fixtures in the previous season, or who were held responsible for slow play.
 So we would ask that you please think carefully about the number of matches you are going to be able to play in a season of 10 weeks duration.
-Each core league section will require you to play 9 matches and a player reaching the final of the Themed Event will also play 9 matches.
-So a player entering the maximum of 4 sections will have to play around 30 matches in 10 weeks, and up to 36 matches if they are successful in the Themed Event.
+Each core league section will require you to play 9 matches and a player reaching the final of the Themed Event may also play 9 or 10 matches.
+A player entering the maximum of 4 sections will have to play around 30 matches in 10 weeks, and up to 36 matches if they are successful in the Themed Event.

 The tournament does have a time control system that is fairly strictly adhered to.
 The relevant rule here states, "Players must register one result in each section they have entered within three weeks of the start, and three results within each section they have entered within five weeks (i.e. the halfway stage) of the opening of the tournament, or they may be replaced by a player from the reserve list.
 Messages will be posted on the forum as the time control date approaches so please be sure to read them.
 We usually find that we have some latecomers to the tournament and we will put them on reserve lists for the various sections.
 Players failing the time control either at the three week stage, or at the half-way stage, run the risk of being excluded from that section of the tournament and being replaced by a player on the reserve list.

-All matches will use the "open battle"
+Most matches will use the "open battle"

 option and "medium"